A Bayesian information criterion for singular models: Applications in multivariate analysis

 \subsection{Rank selection}

 We take up the setting of reduced-rank regression from Example~\ref{ex:red-reg} and \cite{aoyagi-watanabe:2005}.
-We consider a scenario with an $N=10$ dimensional response and $M=15$ covariates.
-We randomly generate an $N\times M$ matrix of regression coefficients $\pi$ of fixed rank $4$.
-More precisely, we fix the signal strength by fixing the non-zero singular values of $\pi$ to be 5/4, 1, 3/4 and 1/2.
-The matrix $\pi$ is then obtained by pre- and postmultiplying the diagonal matrix of singular values with orthogonal matrices drawn from uniform distributions.
-Given $\pi$, we generate $n$ independent and identically distributed normal random vectors according to the reduced-rank regression model.
-From these data, rank estimates are obtained by maximizing Schwarz's BIC or the new $\SBIC$, respectively.
-For each value of $n$, we run 500 simulations with varying $\pi$.
+We consider a scenario with $N=10$ responses and $M=15$ covariates.
+We randomly generate an $N\times M$ matrix of regression coefficients $\pi$ of fixed rank $5$.
+More precisely, we fix the signal strength by fixing the nonzero singular values of $\pi$ to be 1.2, 1.0, 0.8, 0.6 and 0.4.
+The matrix $\pi$ is then obtained by drawing the left- and the right-singular vectors according to the Haar measures on the two relevant Stiefel manifolds.
+Given $\pi$, we generate $n$ independent and identically distributed normal random vectors according to the reduced-rank regression model, as specified in Example~\ref{ex:red-reg}.
+Rank estimates are then obtained by maximizing Schwarz's BIC or the new $\SBIC$, respectively.
+For each value of $n$, we run 200 simulations with varying $\pi$.

+In our simulations, we also consider the Widely Applicable Bayesian Information Criterion (WBIC) of \cite{watanabe:2012}.
+The point of departure in the derivation of this criterion is the fact that the marginal likelihood can be computed by thermodynamic integration; see also \cite{friel:2008}.
+Watanabe then analyzes the large-sample properties of the mean value obtained by applying the mean value theorem to the thermodynamic integral.
+The analysis shows that for many models and large enough sample size $n$, the temperature at which the mean value arises can be approximated by $\log(n)$.
+We computed WBIC for reduced-rank regression using a Metropolis-Hastings sampler for which we adapt the computer code available on Sumio Watanabe's website\footnote{\tt http://watanabe-www.math.dis.titech.ac.jp/users/swatanab/wbic2012e.html}.

+We would like to stress that WBIC is not a direct competitor to our $\SBIC$.
+WBIC does not use/require knowledge of the learning coefficients, and its computation involves integration as opposed to the maximization in $\SBIC$.
+Another important difference is that WBIC involves an explicit choice of a prior on model parameters, where as $\SBIC$ depends on the prior only through learning coefficients.
+The prior distribution in the code we use for WBIC has the entries of the two matrices $\boldsymbol{\omega}_{i1}$ and $\boldsymbol{\omega}_{i2}$ i.i.d~normal with mean zero and standard deviation 10.
+We tuned the standard deviations for the normal distributions used for proposals in a random walk to 0.015.
+Running the sampler for 10,000 steps after 1,000 steps of burn-in gave average acceptance rates that remained in the range from 0.1 to 0.9.